frdmn/blog.frd.mn/src/posts/2013-03-26_munin-bukkit-plugins.md

 slug: munin-bukkit-plugins
 ---

-Recently I've set up a [Munin](http://munin-monitoring.org) monitoring platform to get some more in depth overview for my running services and server.
-The installation and configuration is pretty easy through the awesomeness of package managers like `aptitude`.
-By default the following plugins are enabled: disk utilization, exim (MTA), munin, network usage, processes and system.
-If you want to track your Apache and MySQL instance you have to enable those manually.
+Recently I've set up a [Munin](http://munin-monitoring.org) monitoring platform to get an indepth overview for my running services and servers.
+Here's how to monitor your Minecraft server using Munin monitoring.

-Then I had the idea to include my [Bukkit](http://bukkit.org) ([Minecraft](http://minecraft.net)) server on that Munin instance as well.
-Due to [JSONAPI](https://github.com/alecgorge/jsonapi) — which provides [hundreds of API-calls](http://mcjsonapi.com/apidocs/) through HTTP, TCP and [WebSocket](http://www.websocket.org/) streams — it is pretty easy to get the neccesarry informations for those plugin.
-So I started to get some informations about plugin development in Munin and six hours later my instance looked like this:
+Someday, I had the great idea to add and track my [Bukkit](http://bukkit.org) ([Minecraft](http://minecraft.net)) server somehow on that Munin instance as well.
+Due to [JSONAPI](https://github.com/alecgorge/jsonapi) — which provides [hundreds of API-calls](http://mcjsonapi.com/apidocs/) through HTTP, TCP and [WebSocket](http://www.websocket.org/) streams — it is pretty easy to get the neccesarry informations for the Munin plugin.

+So I started to gather some informations about plugin development in Munin and six hours later my Munin looked like this:

 ![Munin Bukkit/JSONAPI plugins](/assets/images/posts/munin-bukkit-plugins/1.png)